Humanities (HUM)

 Appalachian Literature Survey

-Surveys significant texts about Appalachia from native populations and early European settlement to the end of the twentieth century.
+Surveys significant texts about Appalachia from native populations and early European settlement through contemporary times.
 Emphasizes texts by writers living and working in the region, though perspectives from outside of the region may be examined.
 Focuses on historical, social, political, and cultural contexts, as well as analysis of literary forms and techniques.
 Lecture: 3 credits (45 contact hours).

 Pre-requisite: ENG 101.